rgva/EC535_Embedmon_Final_Project/README.md

 ## Compile EmbedmonServer and EmbedmonClient
 Add the EmbedmonServer and EmbedmonClient to your workspace.
-Run qmake and make to generate executables EmbedmonServer and EmbedmonClient2.
+Run qmake and make to generate executables EmbedmonServer and EmbedmonClient.
 Copy the binaries to your $WORKSPACE/rootfs/root folder.
 ## Set a static iPv4 address for Client and Server instances of the game.
 Before flashing the SD Card - modify the 'instances' file in $WORKSPACE/rootfs/etc/networking in the following way: